erdavids/Applitools-Hackathon-2019/Applitools/README.md

 ## Running the Tests

-In order to execute the tests, you can rely on the documentation found [here](https://docs.cypress.io/guides/getting-started/installing-cypress.html#System-requirements).
+In order to execute the Cypress tests, you can rely on the documentation found [here](https://docs.cypress.io/guides/getting-started/installing-cypress.html#System-requirements).

 An overview of the necessary commands can be found below:

 ```
-// Installs to your ./node_modules directory
+// Installs Cypress to your ./node_modules directory
 npm install cypress

-// Executes your tests through the command line
+// Execute your tests through the command line
 npx cypress run

-// Alternatively, open the Cypress application and test
+// Alternatively, open the Cypress application
 npx cypress open
 ```